2024 February 2 to 16

 Day 11: Chiang Mai – Khao Sok

 Today we fly from Chiang Mai to Phuket Airport, from which we will transfer to Khao Sok National Park.
 In the afternoon, we will enjoy a leisurely canoe ride down the Khao Sok River, spotting unique flora and fauna, and passing limestone cliffs and evergreen mountains along the way.
-We will enjoy a cup of coffee or tea made in a bamboo stick and served in bamboo cups while we soak in the beautiful nature surrounding us.
+We will enjoy a cup of coffee or tea made on a bamboo stick and served in bamboo cups while we soak in the beautiful nature surrounding us.

-We’ll spend the next two nights in a unique eco-lodge with air-conditioning inside and decks outside from which you can listen to the nocturnal sounds of the jungle.
+We’ll spend the next two nights in unique bungalows with air-conditioning inside and decks outside from which you can listen to the nocturnal sounds of the jungle.